cl20813/GEMS_TCO_Using_C/README.md

-# Run on Amarel Rutgers
+# Compile and run cpp file on Amarel Rutgers

 ### Important!
 All the header files (.h), sources files including main.cpp should be located at the same level inside the "GEMS_C" folder.